buildit/offline-first-presentation/slides/03-unsolved-4.md

-# Still works offline?
+# How do we communicate that it still works offline?

-How can we communicate that creating data within the app is still possible offline, and that it will be properly dealt with when network connection is restored?
+Creating data within the app is still possible offline.
+And the data will be properly dealt with when network connection is restored.
+How to communicate this clearly?